Sv443-Network/SvCoreLib/docs.md

 <br>

 ## License
-SvCoreLib is licensed under the MIT license.
+Sv443 Network CoreLib is licensed under the MIT license.
 You can view the full license text by [clicking here.](https://sv443.net/LICENSE)

 Below is a short summary of the license (it is not legal advice though):
 ### ✅ You can: